High Holiday 5785 Schedule

 8 p.m. | S'lichot Service (IP)(Z)

-We invite you to enter the High Holiday season with the beauty and grandeur of our S’lichot service.
-We will begin the evening with a get-to-know-you oneg for our new senior Rabbi, Benjamin Sharff, followed by the ceremonial changing of our Torah covers from their year-round colors to the symbolic white of the season.
+We invite you to enter the High Holiday season with the beauty and grandeur of our S’lichot service, which includes the ceremonial changing of our Torah covers from their year-round colors to the symbolic white of the season.
 Dive into the liturgy and spirituality that challenges us to change, to turn, and to return.

 Rosh Hashanah